-My love for Clara helped ignite a life-long passion for dog training and for the Doberman Pinscher.
+My love for Clara helped ignite a life-long passion for dog training and for the Doberman Pinscher on deeper level.
 I subscribed myself to every breed magazine, purchased and read every book, visited every webpage and literally devoted all of my free time to learning about the breed.
-The personality that loomed largest in my world was Ray Carlisle of Cara Dobermans.
+The personality that loomed largest in my world at the time was Ray Carlisle of Cara Dobermans.
 I read Ray's articles on the breed and on temperament and they had a profound impact.
 Even though I was training Clara regularly I realized that I needed a different kind of Doberman in order to achieve my goals.
 That's when I looked to Europe.

 In 2001 I imported my first Doberman from Europe.
 I was young, naive and inexperienced – all of the ingredients were in place for a disaster.
 Fortunately, luck was on my side and the breeder I chose to deal with proved to be honest, trustworthy and overall a wonderful human being.
 Jelena Grigorjeva of Gem'Givveeon Dobermans sent me my Essie.